creame/joinchat/README.txt

 Fully extensible, with lots of filters and actions to extend its functionality or change behavior.

 ### ⌁ PREMIUM ADD-ONS 🍡
-Extend Join.chat with awesome features:
+Extend Joinchat with awesome features:

 #### 🤹🏻‍♂️ [Create Support Agents](https://join.chat/en/addons/support-agents/?utm_source=wporg&utm_medium=web).
 Managing multiple WhatsApp accounts has never been easier.
 Add multiple phone numbers and monitor their availability, even if your employees are out of the office, your website users will know how long it will be before they are back up and running!